rtabada/ProgrammingAssignment2/README.md

              getInverse = getInverse)
     }

-### A function computes the inverse of the special "matrix" created by makeCacheMatrix
+### A function that computes the inverse of the special "matrix" created by makeCacheMatrix

     cacheSolve <- function(x, ...) {
        ## Return a matrix that is the inverse of 'x'